abalajiksh/website/content/about/index.md

 - Philosophy of Physics,
 - Structure of Gauge Theories.

 I am categorized as INTP in MBTI Personality Index.
-I request you to draw your own conclusions based on this information.
+Draw your own conclusions.

 ## Long Version